Knotx/knotx/README.md

   }
 }
 ```
-Configuration json contains three config sections, each for each Knot.x verticle.
+Configuration json contains three config sections, one for each Knot.x verticle.

-### Executing Knot.x core verticles as cluster
+### Executing Knot.x core verticles as a cluster
-Thanks to the modular structure of the Knot.x project, it's possible to run each Knot.x verticle on separate JVM or host as cluster.
-Out of the box requirement to form cluster (driven by Hazelcast) is that network supports multicast.
+Thanks to the modular structure of the Knot.x project, it's possible to run each Knot.x verticle on a separate JVM or host them as a cluster.
+An out of the box requirement to form a cluster (driven by Hazelcast) is that the network supports multicast.
 For other network configurations please consult Vert.x documentation [Vert.x Hazelcast - Configuring cluster manager](http://vertx.io/docs/vertx-hazelcast/java/#_configuring_this_cluster_manager)

 To run it, execute the following command: